scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-records.md

 From a single dict of columns
 -----------------------------

-If a _single dict_ is passed to [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html), it will be interpreted as a set of columns, like [Pandas's DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) constructor.
+If a _single dict_ is passed to {class}`ak.Array`, it will be interpreted as a set of columns, like [Pandas's DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) constructor.
 This is to provide a familiar interface to Pandas users.

 ```{code-cell} ipython3
 from_columns = ak.Array({"x": [1, 2, 3, 4, 5], "y": [1.1, 2.2, 3.3, 4.4, 5.5], "z": ["one", "two", "three", "four", "five"]})